Sanuv13/LearningSeleniumATB13X/README.md

 Selenium 4.35 Learning & Implementation 🚀

 This repository contains my hands-on learning journey with Selenium 4.x Web Automation.
-I’ll be implementing each concept from [TheTestingAcademy - Selenium 4.x Notes by Pramod] and documenting my progress step by step.
+I’ll be implementing each concept from
 📘 Topics Covered

 Based on the notes, this repo will include implementations for: